Buy W.P. Carey For Portfolio Diversification And Income Despite Risks

 Oh wait, there's another source of capital.
 Learn more about it on my Seeking Alpha article: Industry Game Changer: How The Tel Aviv Stock Exchange Is Changing US Real Estate.

 *I'm using FFO because of data I had at this time of writing.
 I did not have all the data for AFFO.
-But, FFO and AFFO payout ratio tends to be close to each other.
+But, FFO and AFFO payout ratio tends to be close to each other in their own sector.

 **Mix of LTM, 3Q YTD ratios and one AFFO ratio.